-- adjustable CPU frequency multiple in BIOS using the ASUS JumperFreeTM solution - adjustable FSB frequency ratio
+The motherboard allows CPU frequency multiple adjustment in BIOS using the ASUS JumperFreeTM solution.

 Concurrent PCI

 This feature allows multiple PCI transfers from PCI master buses to the memory and processor.

 Temperature, fan, and voltage monitoring

 The CPU temperature is monitored by the ASUS ASIC through the CPU's internal diode to prevent overheating and damage.
 The system fan rotations per minute (RPM) is monitored for timely failure detection.
 The system voltage levels are monitored to ensure stable supply of current for critical components.